zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec05.md

 * The algorithm of the DNSKEY record is specified for each scenario.

 ### NO-RESPONSE
-* The NS does not respond.
+The NS does not respond.

 * Zone: "no-response.dnssec05.xa."
   * No response at all from ns1.

 ### NO-RESPONSE-DNSKEY
-* The NS does not respond with DNSKEY
+The NS does not respond with DNSKEY

 * Zone: "no-response-dnskey.dnssec05.xa."
   * ns1 does not include any DNSKEY in the response.
 The response is NODATA.

 ### ALGORITHM-DEPRECATED-1
-* The DNSKEY algo is 1
+The DNSKEY algo is 1

 * Zone: "algorithm-deprecated-1.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 1.

-### ALGORITHM-DEPRECATED-12
-* The DNSKEY algo is 12
-* Zone: "algorithm-deprecated-12.dnssec05.xa."
-  * The algorithm of the DNSKEY in the response is 12.

 ### ALGORITHM-DEPRECATED-3
-* The DNSKEY algo is 3
+The DNSKEY algo is 3

 * Zone: "algorithm-deprecated-3.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 3.

 ### ALGORITHM-DEPRECATED-6
-* The DNSKEY algo is 6
+The DNSKEY algo is 6

 * Zone: "algorithm-deprecated-6.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 6.

+### ALGORITHM-DEPRECATED-12
+The DNSKEY algo is 12

+* Zone: "algorithm-deprecated-12.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 12.

 ### ALGORITHM-RESERVED-4
-* The DNSKEY algo is 4
+The DNSKEY algo is 4

 * Zone: "algorithm-reserved-4.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 4.

 ### ALGORITHM-RESERVED-9
-* The DNSKEY algo is 9
+The DNSKEY algo is 9

 * Zone: "algorithm-reserved-9.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 9.

 ### ALGORITHM-RESERVED-11
-* The DNSKEY algo is 11
+The DNSKEY algo is 11

-* Zone: "algorithm-reserved-4.dnssec05.xa."
-* Zone: "algorithm-deprecated-11.dnssec05.xa."
+* Zone: "algorithm-reserved-11.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 11.

 ### ALGORITHM-RESERVED-123
-* The DNSKEY algo is 123
+The DNSKEY algo is 123

 * Zone: "algorithm-reserved-123.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 123.

 ### ALGORITHM-RESERVED-251
-* The DNSKEY algo is 251
+The DNSKEY algo is 251

 * Zone: "algorithm-reserved-251.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 251.

 ### ALGORITHM-RESERVED-255
-* The DNSKEY algo is 255
+The DNSKEY algo is 255

 * Zone: "algorithm-reserved-255.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 255.

 ### ALGORITHM-UNASSIGNED-17
-* The DNSKEY algo is 17
+The DNSKEY algo is 17

 * Zone: "algorithm-unassigned-17.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 17.

 ### ALGORITHM-UNASSIGNED-122
-* The DNSKEY algo is 122
+The DNSKEY algo is 122

 * Zone: "algorithm-unassigned-122.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 122.

 ### ALGORITHM-PRIVATE-253
-* The DNSKEY algo is 253
+The DNSKEY algo is 253

 * Zone: "algorithm-private-253.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 253.

 ### ALGORITHM-PRIVATE-254
-* The DNSKEY algo is 254
+The DNSKEY algo is 254

 * Zone: "algorithm-private-254.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 254.

 ### ALGORITHM-NOT-ZONE-SIGN-0
-* The DNSKEY algo is 0
+The DNSKEY algo is 0

 * Zone: "algorithm-not-zone-sign-0.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 0.

 ### ALGORITHM-NOT-ZONE-SIGN-2
-* The DNSKEY algo is 2
+The DNSKEY algo is 2

 * Zone: "algorithm-not-zone-sign-2.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 2.

 ### ALGORITHM-NOT-ZONE-SIGN-252
-* The DNSKEY algo is 252
+The DNSKEY algo is 252

 * Zone: "algorithm-not-zone-sign-252.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 252.

 ### ALGORITHM-NOT-RECOMMENDED-5
-* The DNSKEY algo is 5
+The DNSKEY algo is 5

-* Zone: "algorithm-not-zone-sign-5.dnssec05.xa."
+* Zone: "algorithm-not-recommended-5.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 5.

 ### ALGORITHM-NOT-RECOMMENDED-7
-* The DNSKEY algo is 7
+The DNSKEY algo is 7

-* Zone: "algorithm-not-zone-sign-7.dnssec05.xa."
+* Zone: "algorithm-not-recommended-7.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 7.

 ### ALGORITHM-NOT-RECOMMENDED-10
-* The DNSKEY algo is 10
+The DNSKEY algo is 10

-* Zone: "algorithm-not-zone-sign-10.dnssec05.xa."
+* Zone: "algorithm-not-recommended-10.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 10.

 ### ALGORITHM-OK-8
-* The DNSKEY algo is 8
+The DNSKEY algo is 8

-* Zone: "algorithm-not-recommended-8.dnssec05.xa."
+* Zone: "algorithm-ok-8.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 8.

 ### ALGORITHM-OK-13
-* The DNSKEY algo is 13
+The DNSKEY algo is 13

-* Zone: "algorithm-not-recommended-13.dnssec05.xa."
+* Zone: "algorithm-ok-13.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 13.

 ### ALGORITHM-OK-14
-* The DNSKEY algo is 14
+The DNSKEY algo is 14

-* Zone: "algorithm-not-recommended-14.dnssec05.xa."
+* Zone: "algorithm-ok-14.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 14.

 ### ALGORITHM-OK-15
-* The DNSKEY algo is 15
+The DNSKEY algo is 15

-* Zone: "algorithm-not-recommended-15.dnssec05.xa."
+* Zone: "algorithm-ok-15.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 15.

 ### ALGORITHM-OK-16
-* The DNSKEY algo is 16
+The DNSKEY algo is 16

-* Zone: "algorithm-not-recommended-16.dnssec05.xa."
+* Zone: "algorithm-ok-16.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 16.